-delivery system should be safety.
+As previously mentioned, the necessary characteristic of any skin delivery system should be safety.
 Although THP is based on a pungent principle, it is non-irritant and it interacts with the skin quantitatively and qualitatively in a different way than a pungent principle like, for example, capsaicin from cayenne pepper.
 Capsaicin is recognized by the US FDA as an OTC topical pain reliever in a dose of 0.025%.
 However, besides the pain relieving action this dose provides, it often causes skin reddening due to vascular engorgement as well as a slight skin tingling sensation.
 This reaction to capsaicin can occur within minutes, or a few hours after topical application, and usually lasts from half an hour to several hours from the moment it occurs.
 Interestingly this reaction tends to subside with regular, sustained use of topical capsaicin in a pain relieving dose.

 Recently a study was conducted to determine whether THP, at a level of 0.01% and 0.1%, which is considered an effective dose range for the compound, would produce symptoms of topical irritation.
-A skin patch test using Cosmoperine in a petrolatum vehicle was conducted on 50 healthy volunteers for 48 h with reading of the results after 48 h and 72 h.
+A skin patch test using Cosmoperine in a petrolatum vehicle was conducted on 50 healthy volunteers for 48 hr with reading of the results after 48 hr and 72 hr.
 Neither dose caused skin irritation at the time of clinical evaluation of the study subjects.
 The irritation score was reported by the supervising physician, a practicing dermatologist, as 0.
 This study was conducted by the US FDA accredited BioScreen Testing Inc. laboratory.
-These results indicate that Cosmoperine does not act as a skin irritant at a dose range considered effective for topical nutrient delivery (Sabinsa Report, December 2000).
+These results indicate that Cosmoperine does not act as a skin irritant at a dose range considered effective for topical nutrient delivery.
+(Sabinsa Report, December 2000)

-The bioenhancing potential of THP was also evaluated in experiments with the steroidal anti-inflammatory drug Betamethasone dipropionate, or BMDP, antihelmintic drugs, a topical anti-oxidant compound derived from turmeric root (Curcuma longa, Fam.
-Zingiberaceae), tetrahydrocurcuminoids or THC (Figure 2), diterpene forskolin derived from Coleus forskohlii roots (fam.
-Labiateae) (Figure 3), and tea catechins obtained from green tea (Figure 4).
-In the experiment involving BMDP, the skin preparation was mounted in a Franz Diffusion Cell which resulted in two compartments; "donor" and applied with 0.1% (active sample) or without (control sample) Cosmoperine in the donor compartment.
-Subsequently the absorbances of the fluid in the receptor compartment for the presence of BMDP and THP were measured in time intervals of 5, 10, 15, 20, 30, 45 and 60 minutes (Figure 5).
-The active sample resulted in
+The bioenhancing potential of Cosmoperine was also evaluated in experiments with the steroidal anti-inflammatory drug Betamethasone dipropionate, or BMDP, and a topical anti-oxidant compound derived from turmeric root (Curcuma longa, Fam.
+Zingiberaceae), tetrahydrocurcuminoids or THC.

+In the experiment involving BMDP, the skin preparation was mounted in a Franz Diffusion Cell which resulted in two compartments; "donor" and "receptor".
+The drug (100 ug/ml) was applied with 0.1% (active sample) or without (control sample) of Cosmoperine in the donor compartment.
+Subsequently the absorbencies of the fluid in the receptor compartment for the presence of BMDP and THP were measured in time intervals of 5, 10, 15, 20, 30, 45 and 60 minutes.
+The active sample resulted in 100% diffusion of the BMDP within the first 10 minutes.
+The control sample resulted in 29% diffusion of BMDP after 45 minutes and only